n-szulc/fingeRNAt/README.md

 It is possible to calculate contacts for nucleic acid - ions.

-Ions have to be in the same input pdb file and parameter `-l` should be ommited. fingeRNAt will treat all inorganic ions as ligands and calculate SIFt for each residue - ion pair.
+Ions must be in the same input pdb file, and parameter `-l` should be omitted. fingeRNAt will treat all inorganic ions as ligands and calculate SIFt for each residue - ion pair.

 As the aforementioned interactions are detected based on contacts, **only SIFt type SIMPLE or PBS may be calculated**.